 Food & Culture Highlights

-Food in Outdoor Adventure with Mountain Biking and Kayaking USD 1125 reflects regional produce and neighbourhood traditions.
+Food in Tour of the two banks of the Douro river in Porto USD 36 reflects regional produce and neighbourhood traditions.
 Markets offer quick tastings, while casual eateries and bakeries keep schedules flexible.

 Consider a short food walk to sample local staples, sweets, or street snacks.
 Reserve popular spots early for weekends and arrive mid-week for calmer dining rooms.